 San Diego is known for its sunny skies year round, with an average annual temperature of 65 degrees.
-This is why if you choose to get an RV rental in San Diego, you’ve made the right decision.
+This is why if you choose to rent a camper in San Diego, you’ve made the right decision.
 Ron Burgundy’s favorite city isn’t just famous because it’s Spanish for–well, you know.
 It’s also home to tourist attractions like The San Diego Zoo, The USS Midway Museum, and Gaslamp Quarter.
 We’re going to skip these destinations in favor of ones slightly less populous (but by means secret).
-Here are the top outdoor places in San Diego to bring your RV rental.
+Here are the top outdoor places in San Diego once you rent a camper.

-Must Visit Spots When You Get an RV Rental in San Diego
+Must Visit Spots When You Rent a Camper in San Diego

 A resort city located across the bay from downtown San Diego, Coronado is famous for its hotels and beaches.
 The most notable beach there is Coronado Central Beach.
 With soft sand containing a mineral called mica, the beach and ocean water naturally sparkle.
 The sand is also great for building sand castles.
 It’s generally not very crowded, so you’ll have plenty of space to lay out and enjoy yourself as you please.

 Coronado Central Beach’s backdrop of ornate estates sets it apart from the city’s other long, sandy beaches.
 As you walk along this elegant expanse, you’ll easily be able to pick the Hotel del Coronado from the fine lineup of hotels and mansions.
 Pictured above, this hotel is the second largest wooden structure in the United States.